-internet.10 In the US dominant ISPs are vertically integrated with very large content providers (e.g. Comcast merged with NBC-Universal in 2011 and with Sky in 2018, and AT&T merged with Time Warner in 2018).
+As for the latter, in the US, where the net neutrality debate originated, the risk of self-preferencing by vertically integrated ISPs, with anticompetitive exclusionary effects on other CAPs, was and is one of the main concerns as for the neutrality of the internet.
+In the US dominant ISPs are vertically integrated with very large content providers (e.g. Comcast merged with NBC-Universal in 2011 and with Sky in 2018, and AT&T merged with Time Warner in 2018).
 Thus, ISPs in the US offer bundled communications and audio-visual managed services, directly competing with other very large CAPs.
-As for Europe, in some member states, triple and quadruple-play bundles offered by telcos, including digital television, started to become common, however, in the EU there is not such a widespread vertical integration between internet access providers and audio-visual content as there is in the US.11 In addition, differently from the EU, the US Internet access market is very concentrated end-to-end.12
+As for Europe, in some member states, triple and quadruple-play bundles offered by telcos, including digital television, started to become common, however, in the EU there is not such a widespread vertical integration between internet access providers and audio-visual content as there is in the US.
+In addition, differently from the EU, the US Internet access market is very concentrated end-to-end.
+In the IS is the IS in the US internet access market is very concentrated end-to-end.

 Further to rationales related to the exploiting or leveraging of market power, another important aspect of the net neutrality debate was related to the internet traditions of freedom, openness, and equality.
-13 Indeed, the internet was born and developed under a sort of net neutrality "natural law" or "social contract", not imposed by regulation but resulting as a spontaneous market outcome from decentralised market interactions.14 In the EU, the net neutrality debate has been mainly developed under this conceptual framework, as an end-user's right to access digital services and contents in a universal, equal, and non-discriminatory manner.15 This is why the EU Open Internet Regulation (2015, OIR)16, described in details in the following section, did not actually modify the electronic communications' access and interconnection regulatory
+13 Indeed, the internet was born and developed under a sort of net neutrality "natural law" or "social contract", not imposed by regulation but resulting as a spontaneous market outcome from decentralised market interactions.
+14 In the EU, the net neutrality debate has been mainly developed under this conto the user and thus is essential for the termination of calls to him.
+See A. Manganelli-A. Nicita, The governance of Telecoms markets, cit.